top of page

 Total amount spent from November 2024 to June 2025: 402,804 rupees (CAD $7323)

-The exchange rate was 50-55 rupees to the Canadian dollar at the time of purchases.
+The exchange rate fluctuated between 50-55 rupees to the Canadian dollar at the time of purchases.
+We've also pay bank fees on both ends of the transactions.

 For up to date information please check our instagram/facebook pages where we post photos/stories a few times a month.
 The children are back in school after their break (April/May) and Indu will be paying school fees and interviewing new cases as they come up.